 Similarly, your spa has a required pH for use, but it requires a bit more chemistry since the water is heated.
 Simple biology proves that bacteria grows more in warm water than cool water, so checking your spa’s pH should be a regular part of your maintenance schedule.

-Depending on frequency of use, you should test your water weekly, sanitizing or shocking the water routinely, and cleaning filters every week.
+Depending on frequency of use, you should test your water weekly, sanitize or shock the water routinely, and clean filters every week.
 We recommend an additional deep cleaning every few months.